sidrafik42/cv-generator/DEPLOYMENT.md

 2. **Application Not Starting**: Verify the Procfile and start command are correct
 3. **Missing Dependencies**: Ensure all required packages are in pyproject.toml
 4. **File Permissions**: Make sure your uploaded files have correct permissions
-5. **Python Version Compatibility**: Some packages may not be compatible with the latest Python version.
+5. **Python Version Compatibility**: Pillow does NOT support Python 3.13 yet
-   - Solution: Specify a compatible Python version in runtime.txt and pyproject.toml (currently set to python-3.12.4)
+   - Solution: Use Python 3.12 (specified in runtime.txt and pyproject.toml)
-   - Example error: Pillow installation issues with newer Python versions
+   - Error message: "Pillow does NOT support Python 3.13 yet, so Render cannot install it"
-   - Solution: Use a compatible Pillow version (currently set to 10.3.0)
+   - Solution: Make sure Render uses Python 3.12, not 3.13
 6. **Directory Creation Issues**: The application now automatically creates necessary directories on startup

 ### Checking Logs